linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 2 - Portfolio Theory and Practice/Chapter 06 - Capital Allocation to Risky Assets.md

 # Example 6.3 Leverage

-Suppose the investment budget is  $300,000 and our investor borrows an additional$ 120,000, investing the total available funds in the risky asset.
+Suppose the investment budget is  \$300,000 and our investor borrows an additional\$ 120,000, investing the total available funds in the risky asset.
 This is a levered position in the risky asset, financed in part by borrowing.
 In that case

 $$ y = \frac {4 2 0 , 0 0 0}{3 0 0 , 0 0 0} = 1.
 4
 $$ and  $1 - y = 1 - 1.4 = -.4$ , reflecting a short (borrowing) position in the risk-free asset.
 Rather than lending at a  $2\%$  interest rate, the investor borrows at  $2\%$ .
 The distribution of the portfolio rate of return still exhibits the same Sharpe ratio: